giovanni-angeli/q_catalog/README.md

 #### Usability/availability

 * change the db backend for a real multi-user deploy, e.g from file-based sqlite to a pg server
-* add a policy of table pagination/rotation to avoid the db table to grow to fill up the disk
+* add a policy of table pagination/rotation to avoid the db table to grow undefinitely
 * design a user friendly HTML interface
 * zip data on client and unzip on server